lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 **Data Representation**

-In the imaging pipeline, the class for representing and manipulating data is vtkImageData (see “Types of Datasets” on page 134 for more information).
+In the imaging pipeline, the class for representing and manipulating data is vtkImageData (["Types of Datasets"](/VTKBook/05Chapter5/#56-types-of-datasets) in [Chapter 5](/VTKBook/05Chapter5) for more information).
 In addition, the data extent (topological extent specification) plays a vital role in controlling how images are processed.

 vtkImageData actually represents the image data.
 Internally, it refers to an instance of vtkDataArray.
 Therefore, its native representation data type may be any one of unsigned char, char, unsigned short, short, int, float, or any concrete type of vtkDataArray.
 Please remember that vtkImageData can represent 1D, 2D (image), and 3D (volume) data.